Updated: March 24, 2026

 - Children of the resident’s partner

-- Children over the age of 18 who are dependent on the main applicant or their spouse/partner.
+- Dependent children or adults over the age of 18 who are dependent on the main applicant or their spouse/partner.
 They need to be single and study at a Portuguese educational institution.

-- Minor siblings, provided they are dependent on the main applicant
+- Minor siblings, provided they who are dependent on the main applicant

-Under this Family Reunification Visa, family members are given the same permanent residence type as other foreign permanent residents.
+Under the Portugal D6 Visa, family members are given the same permanent residence type as other foreign permanent residents.

-- Visa validity: Same as the residency holder
+- Visa validity: Same as the residence permit holder

 - Application fee: €90